 - Connect a TTY cable to TTY connection on the terminal.
-(TTY connection location the same as a hands free earjack) - Enter the phone menu and set up the desired TTY mode. - After setting a TTY mode, check the LCD screen of the phone for the TTY icon. - 4.
+(TTY connection location the same as a hands free earjack) - Enter the phone menu and set up the desired TTY mode.
+(For a TTY mode, see the chart above) - 3.
+After setting a TTY mode, check the LCD screen of the phone for the TTY icon. - 4.
 Connect the TTY equipment to the power source and turn it on. - 5.
-Make a phone connection to the desired number. - When connection is made, use the TTY equipment to type in and send a text message or send voice. - The voice or text message from the receiver end displays on the TTY equipment display.
+Make a phone connection to the desired number. - When connection is made, use the TTY equipment to type in and send a text message or send voice. - 7.
+The voice or text message from the receiver end displays on the TTY equipment display.

-5.8 Application Mode
+5.8 Airplane Mode